500px/legacy-api-documentation/endpoints/photo/POST_photos_id_comments.md

 # Blog Resources

-    POST blogs/:id/comments
+    POST photos/:id/comments

 ## Description
-Creates a comment for the Story.
+Creates a new comment for the photo.

 ***